 However, if you’ve got your own campervan or tent, and are travelling outside of peak periods, you can usually get away without booking in advance.
-I’ve done this on road trips through Scandinavia and around the state of NSW in Australia.
+I’ve done this on road trips through Scandinavia and when travelling around Australia.
 It’s liberating to have the flexibility of deciding each day where to set up camp!

 Keeping Your Dog Secure In Your Vehicle

 It’s important to keep your dog safe and secure in your vehicle.
 As well as preventing your dog from being injured or causing injury to others in your vehicle, it’s also a road rule of many countries and states.

 For instance, Rule 57 of the UK Highway Code says dogs should be suitably restrained when travelling.
 In Australia, the rules differ by state.
 In general, it’s prohibited to ride with your dog on your lap or in a situation that causes the driver to be distracted.
 Also, the RSPCA in Australia can issue fines under the Prevention of Cruelty to Animals Act if an animal is injured due to being unrestrained.